 Getting to Know Your Vehicle’s Main Requirements: Are Car Batteries Universal?

 The question, “are car batteries universal” has been asked many times especially by new car owners who don’t have much experience with replacing or tending to car batteries.
 It’s just common sense that a pickup truck with a big V8 or diesel engine would require a bigger battery than a 4-cylinder car, but there’s more to the question than that.
 Just like the tiny battery designed to fit into your watch, car batteries may all supply a standard 12V voltage, but other details such as amperage and CCA are also important when deciding to buy a brand new car battery.
-Which battery is right for your vehcile.
+Learn which battery is right for your vehicle.

 The Importance of Car Battery Types